Villa Farnese: History

 In 1504, Cardinal Alessandro Farnese, the future Pope Paul III, acquired the estate at Caprarola.
 He had designs made for a fortified castle or rocca by the architects Antonio da Sangallo the Younger and Baldassare Peruzzi.
 Surviving plan drawings by Peruzzi show a pentagonal arrangement with each face of the pentagon canted inwards towards its center, to permit raking fire upon a would-be scaling force, both from the center and from the projecting bastions that advance from each corner angle of the fortress.
 Peruzzi's plan also shows a central pentagonal courtyard and it is likely that the later development of the circular central court was also determined by the necessities of the pentagonal plan.
 The pentagonal fortress foundations, constructed probably between 1515 and 1530, became the base upon which the present villa sits; so the overall form of the villa was predetermined by the rocca foundations.

 Subsequently, Cardinal Alessandro Farnese, a grandson of Pope Paul III, and a man who was known for promoting his family's interests, planned to turn this partly constructed fortified edifice into a villa or country house.
 In 1556, he commissioned Giacomo Barozzi da Vignola as his architect, building work commenced in 1559 and Vignola continued to work on the villa at Caprarola until his death in 1573.
 Farnese was a courteous man of letters; however, the Farnese family as a whole became unpopular with the following pope, Julius III, and, accordingly, Alessandro Farnese decided it would be politic to retire from the Vatican for a period.
 He therefore selected Caprarola on the family holding of Ronciglione, being both near and yet far enough from Rome as the ideal place to build a country house.

 Design

 The villa is one of the finest examples of Renaissance architecture.
 Ornament is used sparingly to achieve proportion and harmony.
 Thus while the villa dominates the surroundings, its severe design also complements the site.
-This particular style, known today as Mannerism, was a reaction to the earlier High Renaissance designs of twenty years earlier.
+This particular style, known today as Mannerism, was a reaction to the High Renaissance designs of twenty years earlier.